dvelton/Internet-of-Models/README.md

 # Internet of Models (IoM) OS

-A comprehensive platform for AI model orchestration and composition - think of it as a "service mesh for AI models" that enables seamless model-to-model communication through visual pipeline building and robust API integration.
+A platform for AI model orchestration and composition - think of it as a "service mesh for AI models" that enables model-to-model communication through visual pipeline building and API integration.

 ## 🚀 Features